yasserbenaioua/chargily-epay-laravel/README.md

 ```

 ## Usage
-Firsly, you may create a payment like this:
+Firstly, you may create a payment like this:
 ```php
 use YasserBenaioua\Chargily\Chargily;